Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Leptohadronic Scenarios

 \subsection{Cold hydrogen map}

 In the vicinity of the Galactic bar, the gas is strongly perturbed by its gravitational potential, and the standard tangent-point method for connecting distances and velocities is inapplicable \cite{WrongRotationCurve-2015}.
-Hydrodynamical simulations of the gas in the Milky Way suggest that the corresponding radial gas velocities in the region of V4641~Sgr are \mbox{$100< v < 200 \dm{km/s}$} (see Fig.\,4 from \cite{Li2022}). \autoref{fig:HI-averaged-map} shows a local HI over-density, which extends approximately $1.5^\circ$ (160~pc at $d=6.1\dm{kpc}$) around the source.
-In assumption of spherical geometry of this region, we estimate average HI density to be $n_\rm{HI}\sim 0.1\dm{cm^{-3}}$, which increases up to $1\dm{cm^{-3}}$ in the most dense regions.
+Hydrodynamical simulations of the gas in the Milky Way suggest that the corresponding radial gas velocities in the region of V4641~Sgr are \mbox{$100< v < 200 \dm{km/s}$} (see Fig.\,4 from \cite{Li2022}). \autoref{fig:HI-averaged-map} shows a local HI overdensity, which extends approximately $1.5^\circ$ (160~pc at $d=6.1\dm{kpc}$) around the source.
+By assuming this region to be spherically symmetric, we estimate the average HI density to be $n_\rm{HI}\sim 0.1\dm{cm^{-3}}$, which increases to $1\dm{cm^{-3}}$ in the most dense regions.